 For similar hues try Taubmans Blossom Pink, Raspberry Rose, Rose Velvet and Poinciana Red.

-Go bold in the hall; wall in Dulux Carmen
+Go bold in the hall; wall in Dulux Carmen.

 As red is such a strong colour, it’s wise not to pair it with hues that will fight too hard for attention, the idea is to soften the look, so your room is soothing to be in and not anxiety reducing.
 The right neutral can simultaneously tone down a red and allow it to sing.
 “Definitely neutrals such as sands and earthy grey green pair beautifully with reds,” says Andrea.
 “Greys and greiges look amazing alongside deeper reds.”
 Also in line with a desert-inspired palette, Kelly suggests teaming it with mustard, tan and suede hues.
-“Colours like British Paints Ginger Tea.
-Grainstore and Vast Estate would nautical-inspired pairing, but the new earthy reds can work equally well with a touch of blue.
-“As burgundy is a power colour, rich and strong, it will pair will with stony white, crisp white, gold and blue,” suggests Grace.
-Lighter reds, such as terracotta, make a sophisticated painting with navy, or with a brighter bluey-green for a vibrant Moroccan look. “when selecting a white to go with red, you need to understand the undertones of the white to ensure it’s not too stark against the red”, says Kelly.
+“Colours like British Paints Ginger Tea, Grainstore and Vast Estate would nautical-inspired pairing, but the new earthy reds can work equally well with a touch of blue.
+“As burgundy is a power colour, rich and strong, it will pair well with stony white, crisp white, gold and blue,” suggests Grace.
+Lighter reds, such as terracotta, make a sophisticated painting with navy, or with a brighter bluey-green for a vibrant Moroccan look.
+“When selecting a white to go with red, you need to understand the undertones of the white to ensure it’s not too stark against the red”, says Kelly.
 A cool crisp white works well with brighter reds, but deep earthy reds are better suited to soft, warm whites; for example, British Paints Winter Chic, Dulux Natural White or Taubmans South Pole.